bianca-c-melo/github-activity-report/README.md

 - Get detailed statistics per repository and per user
 - View a formatted text summary or access the raw data
 - Supports localization in English and Portuguese
-- Use with Windmill for private key storage or provide your own

 ## Installation